SALE 25% OFF! USE CODE: APRIL AT CHECKOUT

 Supplements can replace proper nutrition

 One of the biggest misconceptions is that cat joint supplements can replace a balanced diet.
 While supplements can provide additional support, they should not substitute for a nutritious and well-rounded diet.
-A healthy diet should be the foundation of your cat's overall wellbeing.
+A healthy diet should be the foundation of your cat's overall well-being.

 All supplements are created equally